marcelaporto/phase-0-tracks/web_dev/portfolio_0/prior_study.md

 ```
 This simply takes the common HTML at the top and bottom of every template and puts it into one file.
 The code <%= yield %> is a Ruby thing that says to stop there and run the other view then come back.

+## Using Sinatra in Ruby

+Sinatra is not a framework but a library i.e. a set of classes that allows you to build almost any kind of web-based solution (no matter what the complexity) in a very simple manner, on top of the abstracted HTTP layer it implements from Rack.
+When you code in Sinatra you’re bound only by HTTP and your Ruby knowledge.
+Sinatra doesn’t force anything on you, which can lead to awesome or evil code, in equal measures.